TApplencourt/EMSL_Basis_Set_Exchange_Local/README.md

 Create of Local Copy of the famous [EMSL Basis Set Exchange](https://bse.pnl.gov/bse/portal) and use it easily with the API.

 * Make a slight copy (40Mo Sqlite3 database) of the EMSL Basis Set Exchange website.
 Currently avalaible format are :
- * Currently available are : Gamess-us, Gaussian94 and NEWCHEM;
+ *  Gamess-us, Gaussian94 and NEWCHEM;
 * API for scripting;
 * Quick local access without delay;
 * Only need [Python](https://www.python.org/)